Why I find it challenging to visit dog parks

-It didn’t use to be like that, but as I learned more about dogs, I also learned how much our behaviour affects their health.
+It didn’t use to be like that, but as I learned more about dogs, I also learned how much our behavior affects their health.
 Dog parks are a location where this becomes very apparent.
 They are the place where most dogs get injured and those injuries often lead to serious chronic problems and premature loss of mobility.

 Why human parks and dog parks are similar

-In many ways, dog parks are equivalent to children’s playgrounds, where one witnesses a different level of “parent awareness” and understanding.
+In many ways, dog parks are equivalent to children’s playgrounds, where one witnesses a different level of 'parent awareness' and understanding.
 Most dog lovers care about their dogs very much.
-However, love comes in different forms and sometimes people hurt their dogs despite their best intentions.
+However, love comes in different forms and sometimes people hurt their dogs, despite their best intentions.

 In the case of kids, harm can come in the form of permissive parents without boundaries.
-In the case of dogs, the harm comes most commonly in the form of injuries.
+In the case of dogs, the harm most commonly comes in the form of injuries.
 These injuries happen because of a lack of awareness of what is harmful and what is not.

 Most people understand that dogs need to be active to be healthy.
 In nature, they would roam the forests and the plains.
-They would hunt and chase prey on occasion, play and socialize and sometimes just hang out observing the world going by.
+They would hunt and chase prey on occasion, play and socialize and sometimes just hang out, observing the world going by.
 It would be a pretty simple, active and healthy life.

 "Hiking and walking on trails is the best form of activity for your dog"